 - Transfer wax to containers.

-- Allow your candles to set for 24-48 hours before lighting.
+- Allow your candles to cure for 48 hours before lighting.

 - If you choose to use a larger container, be sure to use 2 wicks.
 The cute bowls I used should have 2 wicks rather than 1.
 The last pic shows smaller glass containers that I used when wax was wasted in my wider bowls.